-122 Examples include: Tangible or intangible assets, contingent consideration liabilities, equity instruments, settlement of a pre-existing relationship with the acquire (refer PBE IPSAS 40.120 (f)).
+Examples include: Tangible or intangible assets, contingent consideration liabilities, equity instruments, settlement of a pre-existing relationship with the acquire (refer PBE IPSAS 40.120 (f)).
 It should be noted that the existence of several of the above items will trigger additional disclosures, including (but not limited to): contingent consideration (PBE IPSAS 40.120(g) and 124(b)), settlement of pre-existing relationships ((PBE IPSAS 40.120(m)).

-123 If instead of goodwill being recognised, the acquisition results in (i) a loss or (ii) a bargain purchase, other additional disclosure is required.
+If instead of goodwill being recognised, the acquisition results in (i) a loss or (ii) a bargain purchase, other additional disclosure is required.
 Please refer to PBE IPSAS 40(n) and (o) respectively

-124 Note, if the entity had instead elected fair value measurement, additional disclosures would be required (refer to PBE IPSAS 40.120(p)(ii)).
-125 Note that PBE IPSAS 40.120(r) only requires either revenue or surplus or deficit to be disclosed.
+Note, if the entity had instead elected fair value measurement, additional disclosures would be required (refer to PBE IPSAS 40.120(p)(ii)).

+Note that PBE IPSAS 40.120(r) only requires either revenue or surplus or deficit to be disclosed.
 Both are presented here as best practice.
+If it is impracticable to make this disclosure, this fact must be disclosed along with the reason(s) why.